 M. Najeeb Shafiq is Professor of Education, Economics, and International Affairs.
 He holds appointments in the School of Education (primary appointment), Graduate School of Public and International Affairs (joint appointment), and Department of Economics (secondary appointment).
-From August 2019, he began serving as the Executive Director of the Comparative and International Education Society (CIES).
+As a comparative education economist, he adopts an interdisciplinary approach and advanced quantitative methods to explore the following topics:

 - Education and social mobility in low- and middle-income countries

-His articles have appeared in economics, education, and international development journals such as American Journal of Education, Economics of Education Review, Education Economics, Education Policy Analysis Archives, Journal of Conflict Resolution, Journal of Development Studies, Journal of International Development, International Journal of Educational Development, Research in Higher Education, and World Development.
+His more than 30 articles have appeared in economics, education, and international development outlets such as American Journal of Education, Encyclopedia of Educational Economics and Finance, Economics of Education Review, Education Economics, Education Policy Analysis Archives, IZA World of Labor, Journal of Conflict Resolution, Journal of Development Studies, Journal of International Development, International Journal of Educational Development, PROSPECTS, Research in Higher Education, and World Development.
 Professor Shafiq and his co-authors received the 2014 Outstanding Journal of Education Finance Award.